CAMeL-Lab/barec_analyzer/README.md

 ### Training a Model

-Run the training script on BAREC corpus with configurable parameters:
+Run the training script on the BAREC corpus with configurable parameters:

 ```sh
 python scripts/train.py \